coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 > ## Exercise: Carpentries versus CodeRefinery audience
 >
 > Split into groups (3 to 4 persons).
-Discuss and summarize in the etherpad:
+Discuss and summarize in the hackmd pad:
 > 1. Why does CodeRefinery target **competent practitioner**?
 > 2. Why is it important to be able to write code for attending a CodeRefinery workshop?
 > For this exercise, we suggest to read [Motivation and Demotivation](https://carpentries.github.io/instructor-training/08-motivation/index.html) from the Carpentries instructor training lesson.